FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    falls back to write the device apps in C++ language.

-2. For the device apps written in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a set of extended HTML5 tags) to describe the GUI.
-HybridOS provides a user agent like a Web browser.
-   The user agent contains the V8 JS engine and a HVML (a customized markup language) renderer.
+2. For the device apps written in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a few new tags based on HTML 5.2) to describe the GUI.
+HybridOS provides a user agent like a Web browser, which contains the V8 JS engine and the HVML renderer.
 We name the user agent as 'HybridOS App Engine' (`HAE` for short).

-3. The developer can always describe the UIs of a device app in HVML combined with CSS, and
+3. The developer can always describe the UIs of a device app in HVML combined with CSS, and the HVML documents and CSS definitions can be interpreted to one or more C++ source files, the developer can manipulate all DOM elements, their attributes, styles, and content like JavaScript does.
-    - the tags can be interpreted to one or more C++ source files, and every UI can be mapped to a C++ class, the DOM elements in a UI can be mapped to the member variables of the C++ class.
-So the developer can easily populate the UIs by using C++ language.
-    - the tags can be embedded in a standard HTML5 webpage, and the developer can populate the tags by using a HybridOS JavaScript library and combined with a CSS file, like AngularJS does.

 4. The device app written in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
 Under this situation, the developer need a HAE implementation or SDK for